paul-mannino/inexact-struct-dsl-compiler/README.md

   end
   def initialize(a:, b:, c:, d:,); end end

-end
 ```

 For a project that already uses tapioca, no setup is needed beyond adding this gem to your Gemfile.

 ## Motivation

-I like Sorbet's T::Struct and T::InexactStruct classes a lot - if your org has already bought into Sorbet, they make a lot of sense to use as an alternative to Ruby's [Struct class](https://docs.ruby-lang.org/en/master/Struct.html).
+I like Sorbet's T::Struct and T::InexactStruct classes a lot — if your org has already bought into Sorbet, they make a lot of sense to use as an alternative to Ruby's [Struct class](https://docs.ruby-lang.org/en/master/Struct.html).

-T::Struct is great, but it comes with the [understandble limitation](https://sorbet.org/docs/tstruct#structs-and-inheritance) of not being permitted in multi-class inheritance chains -- the performance hit of crawling a class' ancestors makes it a poor fit for static type-checking.
+T::Struct is great, but it comes with the [understandble limitation](https://sorbet.org/docs/tstruct#structs-and-inheritance) of not being permitted in multi-class inheritance chains — the performance hit of crawling a class' ancestors makes it a poor fit for static type-checking.
 T::InexactStruct does not come with this limitation, but Sorbet will not typecheck any arguments passed to `#new`.
 Tapioca's method of generating RBIs from loaded code make it a very nice tool for shimming in the type-safety that core Sorbet lacks.

 Why do I care so much about T::Struct and inheritance?
 Beyond the obvious (I have T::Struct Foo that is a natural subclass of T::Struct Bar and I want to represent them as such in my code), T::Struct (or T::InexactStruct) has been a useful starting point for data parsing utility classes (API param parsing, API response parsing, etc).